-For the users who have little background in optical interferometry and would like to use Gravity, a brief and basic summary is provided here of what optical interferometry does and can.
-For a didactive description of the basics of this technic we refer to the proceedings of the various ESO VLT-I schools, for example the EuroSummer School "Observations and Data Reduction with the VLT Interferometer", New Astronomy Reviews, 2007, Volume 51, Issue 8-9.
+For the users who have little background in optical interferometry and would like to use GRAVITY, a brief and basic summary is provided here of what optical interferometry does and can.
+For a didactic description of the basics of this technique we refer to the proceedings of the various ESO VLTI schools, for example the EuroSummer School "Observations and Data Reduction with the VLT Interferometer", New Astronomy Reviews, 2007, Volume 51, Issue 8-9.

-The contrast and phase of monochromatic fringes obtained on a celestial source with a telescope baseline B and light wavelength λ yield the amplitude and phase of a Fourier transform component of the source brightness distribution at the spatial frequency $f = B/\lambda$.
-If the full Fourier transform is sufficiently sampled, i.e. the spatial power spectrum of the source's brightness distribution is sampled at many different spatial frequencies in the (u, v) plane (so called after the usual variables for the spatial frequencies) then an inverse Fourier transform yields a model independent reconstruction of the source brightness distribution at the wavelength λ and an angular resolution $\lambda/B{\rm max}$.
-There are three ways to collect and sample the Fourier transform of spatial information in order to assess the geometry of the source: 1) obtain data on different baselines sextuplets 2) rely of the natural "super synthesis" by earth rotation and 3) the fact that Gravity records data simultaneously in many spectral channels.
+The contrast and phase of monochromatic fringes obtained on a celestial source with a telescope baseline B and light of wavelength $\lambda$ yield the amplitude and phase of a Fourier transform component of the source brightness distribution at the spatial frequency $f = B/\lambda$ .
+If the full Fourier transform is sufficiently sampled, i.e. the spatial power spectrum of the source's brightness distribution is sampled at many different spatial frequencies in the (u,v) plane (so called after the usual variables for the spatial frequencies) then an inverse Fourier transform yields a model independent reconstruction of the source brightness distribution at the wavelength $\lambda$ and an angular resolution $\lambda/B{\rm max}$ .
+There are three ways to collect and sample the Fourier transform of spatial information in order to assess the geometry of the source: 1) obtain data on different baselines sextuplets 2) rely of the natural "super synthesis" by earth rotation and 3) the fact that GRAVITY records data simultaneously in many spectral channels.

-An interferometry program would not necessarily aim for image reconstruction.
-It should be well argued in the phase I proposal when a program's science critically depends on the reconstruction of a high resolution image.
-The observables produced by e.g. Gravity already allow very detailed analysis of a physical phenomenon near a astronomical source, without the need to fill up the (u,v) plane to a high degree.
+An interferometric observing programme does not necessarily aim for image reconstruction.
+It should be well argued in the phase I proposal when the science of a programme critically depends on the reconstruction of a high resolution image.
+The observables produced by an interferometric instrument such as GRAVITY already allow very detailed analysis of a physical phenomenon near an astronomical source, without the need to fill up the (u, v) plane to a high degree.
 There are different observables, which can be grouped as follows:

-- The visibility amplitude is related to the object's projected size along the projected baseline vector.
-The morphology of the object can therefore be retrieved through modelling of the brightness distribution. - The absolute phase is directly measurable by Gravity only in dual-field mode, i.e. when simultaneosuly fringe tracking on a source which is not the science target.
+- The visibility amplitude is related to the projected size of an object along the projected baseline vector.
+The morphology of the object can therefore be retrieved through modelling of the brightness distribution. - The absolute phase is directly measurable by GRAVITY only in dual-field mode, i.e. when simultaneously fringe tracking on a source which is not the science target.
 On the other hand, spectro-differential phase (phase difference between spectral channels) and closure phase (the phase of the so called bispectrum) are always measurable.
 The closure phase and the differential phase are powerful tools to investigate asymmetry in the source geometry.
-The absolute phase accessible in dual-field mode constitutes a very accurate measurement of the differential astrometry between the FT and SC targets.
+Furthermore, the absolute phase accessible in dual-field mode constitutes a very accurate measurement of the differential astrometry between the FT and SC targets.

 It is important to note that the wavelength dispersion gives spatial information of two different kinds.
 On the one hand, there is the spectral information which allows to study the characteristic size of emission line regions, absorption line regions, e.g. with respect to the continuum emission.
-On the other hand, the wavelength plays a role because different wavelengths have different spatial resolutions: B/λ .
+On the other hand, the wavelength plays a role because different wavelengths have different spatial resolutions: $B/\lambda$ .
 In other words, the spectral dispersion helps to fill up the (u, v) plane.
 One should keep in mind these two complementary roles of the wavelength dispersion.

-2.4 Gravity observables
+2.4 GRAVITY observables

-The Gravity instrument delivers the following interferometry observables for each of the three spectral resolutions provided by the instrument, viz.
-22, 500 and 4000 and for the full instrument wavelength range (1.99 to 2.45 μ m):
+The GRAVITY instrument delivers the following interferometry observables for each of the three spectral resolutions provided by the instrument, viz.
+22, 500 and 4000, and for the full instrument wavelength range (1.99 to 2.45 $\mu$ m):